1. Introduction

 Glossary

 This chapter shows you how to install MacPorts and its prerequisites step-by-step.
-Note that the sections about installing X11 and installing Xcode are Mac OS X specific.
-If you wish to install MacPorts on another platform, first make sure you have X11 and gcc installed, and then skip ahead to installing MacPorts from source and continue to the end of the chapter.
+Note that the section about installing Xcode is macOS-specific.
+If you wish to install MacPorts on another platform, first make sure you have a working C compiler installed, skip ahead to installing MacPorts from source, and continue to the end of the chapter.

 Note